Down (Jay Sean song)

-"Down" is a song by British singer Jay Sean featuring American rapper and labelmate Lil Wayne.
+"Down" is a song by British-American singer Jay Sean featuring American rapper and labelmate Lil Wayne.
 The song was released in North America as his debut single from his first album there, All or Nothing.
 In other markets, including the United Kingdom, the song serves as Jay Sean's lead single from his third studio album.
 Produced by J-Remy and Bobby Bass, "Down" is the seventh-best selling single of 2009 and has been certified Platinum in several countries.
-The song went on to sell six million copies in the United States.
+The song went on to sell ten million copies in the United States.

 The track was released to US radio on 31 May 2009 and digital retailers on 30 June 2009.
 "Down" hit number one on the Billboard Hot 100 chart in the issue dated 17 October 2009, unseating "I Gotta Feeling" by The Black Eyed Peas after their 14-week reign at number one.
 This made Jay Sean the first British act to score a Billboard Hot 100 number-one single since Coldplay's "Viva la Vida" in 2008, and the fourth British act overall in the 2000s decade.
+Jay Sean's release of "Down" made him the first solo artist of South Asian origin to top Billboard's Hot 100, and the first British artist of Indian descent to do so since Freddie Mercury.
 The song also made him "the first UK urban act ever to top Billboard's Hot 100", and the first British act to have reached number one in the United States and not in the United Kingdom with a song since Seal's "Kiss from a Rose" in 1995.
 It was also the best-selling single by a British and European male artist in North America since Elton John's "Candle in the Wind" in 1997, and the first by a British Asian artist since Freddie Mercury in 1980.